haxtheweb/edtechjoker/draft-outline.md

 # Week 9 - Project 1 and last home work

 # Tues
-- Project 1 - We will be visualizing data from an end point so that people can view the data in that end point and make decisions about it
+- [Project 1](https://github.com/haxtheweb/issues/issues/2174) - We will be visualizing data from an end point so that people can view the data in that end point and make decisions about it
   - It also helps you understand the idea of "headless" that data is loaded remotely via javascript from an API / backend, and then presented
   - this is how much of the modern web apps render content
   - We will do a homework with minor refactoring and data walking so you get the concept
   - Then you will have **3 weeks** to apply it to your solution for project 1
-  - There will be minimal guidance beyond very detailed directions
+  - There will be minimal guidance beyond detailed directions
   - We will have weekly check-ins which are to monitor progress but largely a "You demonstrated progress" status checks
   - These status checks help inform the basis for discussions in class followed by time to work and build futher
   - I will give you generate "here's how far you should be".
 This is not "just do this 1 hour of work in class" but a time to be together so that you can get questions answered and work with peers in person.
 The expectation is that this is roughly a 30 hour project.